Have a customer that will not pay your invoices?

 - Are they penny pinchers?
 In our experience, the customers that are penny pinching before the job starts will have the highest expectations and will be most likely to object to paying later.
 Again, it may be better to move on to the next opportunity

 - Do they want to use cheap materials?
 You have to ask yourself who will get the blame if the result doesn’t look nice, doesn’t fit properly or quickly fails.
-They won’t blame themselves
+Here's a clue: it won't be them!

 Doing the job and invoicing it